celadari/json-logic-scala/docs/_posts/concept-of-types.md

 values.

-When using statically typed languages like Scala, providing type information lets an application choosing the right data structure at parsing time.
+When using statically typed languages like Scala, providing type information lets an application choose the right data structure at parsing time.

 Consider the following example: